Decompression illness medically reported by hyperbaric treatment facilities: cluster analysis of 1929 cases | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-This research helps doctors better understand the different ways decompression illness (DCI) can appear, which is a Health Canada-recognized condition for hyperbaric oxygen therapy.
+This research helps doctors better understand the different ways decompression illness (DCI) can appear, which is a Health Canada-recognised condition for hyperbaric oxygen therapy.
 By recognizing these distinct symptom patterns, Canadian medical professionals may be able to provide more precise and effective care for patients experiencing DCI.

 Canadian Relevance

-Decompression illness (DCI) is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+Decompression illness (DCI) is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 While this study was not conducted in Canada, its findings contribute to the global understanding of DCI, which is relevant for Canadian patients and healthcare providers managing this condition.

 Study Limitations